lc-studios-mc/scp-dystopia-2.0-attempt/docs/v1-restoration.md

 ## Why I struggled in the past

-You might already know that I said similar things before and I couldn't do it for once. 😅
+You might already know that I said similar things in the past, and I couldn't do it. 😅

 That was because I didn't really focus on restoring v1, and I leaned too much into adding and maintaining new features (that aren't even complete).
 Which definitely stagnated the project.

 But this time, by deferring the development of new features, I'm able to focus on restoration.

 Think of it like a house: a solid, cleanly restored v1 is the foundation, and the new features are built on top of that.